rrnyquist/ebenezer/_Scripture/ESV/54_I_Timothy.md

 Do not be hasty in the laying on of hands, nor take part in the sins of others; keep yourself pure. ^0522

-(No longer drink only water, but use a little wine for the sake of your stomach and your frequent ailments .) ^0523
+(No longer drink only water, but use a little wine for the sake of your stomach and your frequent ailments.) ^0523

-The sins of some people are conspicuous, going before them to judgment, but the sins of others appear later. ^0524
+The sins of some men are conspicuous, going before them to judgment, but the sins of others appear later. ^0524

 So also good works are conspicuous, and even those that are not cannot remain hidden. ^0525

-Let all who are under a yoke as bondservants regard their own masters as worthy of all honor, so that the name of God and the teaching may not be reviled. ^0601
+Let all who are under a yoke as slaves regard their own masters as worthy of all honor, so that the name of God and the teaching may not be reviled. ^0601

-Those who have believing masters must not be disrespectful on the ground that they are brothers; rather they must serve all the better since those who benefit by their good service are believers and beloved.
-Teach and urge these things. ^0602
+Those who have believing masters must not be disrespectful on the ground that they are brothers; rather they must serve all the better since those who benefit by their good service are believers and beloved.Teach and urge these things. ^0602

 If anyone teaches a different doctrine and does not agree with the sound words of our Lord Jesus Christ and the teaching that accords with godliness, ^0603